rvpanoz/luna/README.md

 <img align="center" width="100%" height="100%"
      title="luna-icon" src="./luna.jpg">

-** Previous version 1.2.0 is now on UI/bootstrap branch.
-You can find more information at the notes section. **
+_Previous version 1.2.0 is now on `UI/bootstrap branch`.
+You can find more information at the notes section._

+## Description

 Luna is an Electron app for developers for handling npm packages.

-You can install, view, update, uninstall your npm global packages or manage your packages from a local directory.
-The application has a notification system to inform you about missing dependencies and outdated packages.

 ## Features